 Perimenopause birth control: What are my options?

-If you don't intend to have any children in the future, one option is permanent sterilization for either you or your partner.
-Otherwise, if you're generally in good health, and you don't have any medical conditions that might preclude their use, hormonal forms of birth control may be an option, too.
+If you don't intend to have children in the future, one option is permanent sterilization for either you or your partner.
+Or if you're generally in good health — and you don't have any medical conditions that might make it risky to use them — hormonal forms of birth control may be an option, too.

-- A combination estrogen-progestin pill or ring, if you don't have a medical reason not to take contraceptive-strength doses of estrogen.
+- Combination estrogen-progestin pills or a vaginal ring, if you don't have a medical reason not to take contraceptive-strength doses of estrogen.

-- A progestin-only contraceptive, such as the levonorgestrel intrauterine system (Mirena, Skyla), the etonogestrel subdermal implant (Nexplanon), or the progestin-only minipill, which also provide protection from cancer of the endometrium — the tissue that lines your uterus.
+- Progestin-only contraceptives, such as the levonorgestrel intrauterine device (IUD) (Mirena, Skyla, Liletta), the etonogestrel subdermal implant (Nexplanon) or the progestin-only minipill, which also provide protection from cancer of the endometrium — the tissue that lines your uterus.
 A progestin-containing IUD offers the added benefit of treating irregular or heavy bleeding that can happen with menstrual periods later in your reproductive years.

-- An estrogen-progestin skin patch, if you're not at risk of blood clots or other bleeding disorder.
-However, caution is needed when using this form of birth control.
-A patch that contains both estrogen and progestin, such as the skin path containing norelgestromin and ethinyl estradiol (Ortho Evra), increases blood clot risk compared with other forms of estrogen-progestin contraception, such as a pill or vaginal ring.
+- An estrogen-progestin skin patch, if you're not at risk of blood clots or other bleeding disorders.
+There may be an increased risk of blood clots when using the skin patch compared with other forms of estrogen-progestin contraception, such as birth control pills or the vaginal ring.

 - A sterilization procedure, such as vasectomy or tubal ligation, which provides a permanent form of birth control.

-Whichever method you choose, doctors generally recommend that you continue birth control during perimenopause and for about 12 months after your menstrual periods naturally stop.
+Whichever method you choose, doctors generally recommend that you continue birth control for about 12 months after your menstrual periods naturally stop.